sodadata/docs/soda-core/scan-reference.md

 Each scan requires the following as input:

-* the name of the data source that contains the tables of data you wish to scan, identified using the `-d` option
+* the name of the data source that contains the datasets of data you wish to scan, identified using the `-d` option
 * a `configuration.yml` file, which contains details about how Soda Core can connect to your data source, identified using the `-c` option <!--<br /> You do not need to explicitly identify your `configuration.yml` files in the scan command.
 During a scan, Soda Core uses the following path and filename by default: `~/.soda/configuration.yml`. -->
 * a `checks.yml` file, including its filepath if stored in a different directory, which contains the checks you write using SodaCL